Stop by the Shake Rag Alley booth!

 Locally handcrafted jewelry pieces!

-Just in time for Mother’s Day, Shake Rag Alley Center for the Arts is hosting an Artisan Jewelry.
-Timed to coincide with the annual Jewelry Boot Camp retreat, this jewelry sale celebrates the creative talents of the Shake Rag Alley community.
-Shop unique, one-of-a-kind handmade jewelry created by Shake Rag Alley instructors, students and volunteers.
+Shake Rag Alley Center for the Arts will host an Artisan Jewelry Sale in conjunction with the annual Jewelry Boot Camp retreat.
+In the meantime, please explore the creative talents of the Shake Rag Alley community in the online Artisan Marketplace to purchase unique, one-of-a-kind handmade jewelry created by Shake Rag Alley instructors, students and volunteers.

 Sale hours TBA.